A Vision Of Ourselves: LGBTQ Inclusive Curricula

 LGBTQ students regularly report that there is little that is as important to their vision of themselves as seeing LGBTQ+ people represented in their studies.
 Whether in history courses, literature, as part of the biographic profile of a scientist, or the subject matter in artwork, students need to see that people like them made it into adulthood, successfully, and are part of our common history.
 To that end, MIB4Y is seeking volunteers to assist in the creation of an LGBT inclusive curriculum model to be used in New Jersey schools.

-Our first Summit in March of 2018 was a success, and with the recent passage of Inclusive Curriculum bills in both the NJ Senate and Assembly, we are poised to see LGBTQ Inclusive Curriculum become a reality.
+Our first Summit in March of 2018 was a success, and with the recent passage of Inclusive Curriculum Law in January of 2019, we are poised to see LGBTQ Inclusive Curriculum become a reality.
 This was followed with a several day working retreat where educators developed lesson criteria, cultural competencies for educational communities, and discussed the challenges of the implementation.

 What we are doing now